abcarroll/abcarroll/meta/META.md

 ## About / Contact

+All notes were written by me unless otherwise noted, or you go to an external site of course.
+I have a large collection of notes and as of August of 2019, and I will try to get them all sorted through, cleaned up, and committed to this git repository before the end of the year.

+Please additionally note that all code examples here are public domain and require no attribution, unless you personally choose to do so, or is noted otherwise.
+Any examples that I did not personally write, I have attempted to credit the original author(s) where due.

 If you wish to contact me, you may do so by sending an e-mail to the output of the following base64 encoded string:

 `YmVuQGhsOS5uZXQK`